-Level 90 dungeons can also yield the Immutable Solution as a rare item, which is otherwise only obtainable for crafter scrips.
-Interestingly, you can get this rare drop without levelling your desynthesis up to the equipment’s desynthesis level.
-However, once your skill level is up there you may yield multiple sublime solutions per item.
+Endgame (level 90) dungeons can also yield the Immutable Solution as a rare item, which is otherwise obtained with crafter scrips.
+You can get this rare drop even with a low desynthesis level, however once your skill level matches the item’s then you have a better chance and it may even yield multiple solutions per item.

 This ingredient is used in crafting endgame equipment making it somewhat valuable.
-It’s one of the reasons to always roll for loot in the Expert Roulette dungeons: for the chance at obtaining these from desynthesis.
+It’s one of the reasons to always roll for loot in the Level 90 and Expert Roulette dungeons: for the chance at obtaining these from desynthesis.

 If you’re looking to get the most of these you can, work on levelling your Goldsmith desynthesis up first.
 Endgame dungeons typically drop accessories Goldsmiths can desynthesize, while loot for the other crafters is usually less common.

 Depending on which gear set you’re desynthesizing, you can also get various 2 star or 3 star intermediate crafting materials.
 The material depends on the crafter, so expect a lot of GSM, WVR, LTW, and ARM items because those crafters are responsible for desynthesizing the most gear.